-Students are assigned a faculty advisor upon matriculation.
+Students are assigned to a faculty advisor upon matriculation.
 If either the student or faculty member does not find the relationship helpful, either is free to seek a change in writing to the appropriate dean or campus director.

 The academic advisor-advisee relationship can become one of the most valuable aspects of professional education.
 It will provide an opportunity to develop sustained individual contact between faculty and students on both academic and personal levels.
-The College of Medicine requires each student to meet with his or her faculty advisor at least once a month.
-A student on probation must meet with his or her faculty advisor at least every two weeks or more frequently as required by the Student Promotion and Graduation Committee (SPG).
+The School of Podiatric Medicine requires each student to meet with their faculty advisor at least once a month.
+A student on probation must meet with their faculty advisor at least every two weeks or more frequently as required by the Student Promotion and Graduation (SPG) Committee.